neilgupta/neilgupta.github.com/_posts/2020-03-19-play-from-home.md

 I'll keep adding tips to this page as I think of more.
 If you've found other things that work, [let me know](mailto:neil@metamorphium.com)!
 We're in this together.
 Remote work can be hard if you aren't pepared for it, and it's extra hard when you have no choice, but I promise it can also be wonderful.

 Stay safe and have fun!

+**Edit 4/1/2020:** Someone just shared [netgames.io](https://netgames.io/games/) which has a great collection of board games and perfect interface for remote play.
+I wish I'd known about this one sooner.
+Currently they have One Night Ultimate Werewolf, Codenames, Secret Hitler, Spyfall, Love Letter, and Avalon.
+Secret Hitler and Love Letter are two of my favorite games overall, so I highly recommend them!